Published by Christina Riley. Last Updated on September 28, 2023.

 Nantahala Gorge Excursion

-This excursion is 4-1/2 hours roundtrip, leaving from Bryson City and going 44 miles to the Nantahala Gorge.
+This excursion is 4-1/2 hours roundtrip, leaving from the Bryson City Depot and going 44 miles to the Nantahala Gorge.
 Guests can ride this excursion via steam or diesel locomotive power.

 The train goes over the historic trellis bridge, Fontana Trestle, which takes riders across Fontana Lake.
 Onboard dining is available for those in first class, or you can pre-purchase a box lunch.

 There is a one-hour layover once reaching the Gorge, and gives you the opportunity to sightsee.

 Read More: The North Carolina Bucket List Book

 This excursion is 4 hours, traveling 32 miles round-trip from Bryson City to the quaint town of Dillsboro.
 Guests on this trip go through the quiet countryside and have a 1-1/2 layover in historic Dillsboro.

 This town offers over 50 shops, restaurants, bed and breakfasts, and country inns.
 Guests can spend the layover exploring its offerings before heading back to Bryson City.

 Enjoy this All-Adult (21+) event and you’ll be served handcrafted, triple-distilled, craft moonshine.
 Taste moonshine flavors like Apple Pie, Blackberry, Blueberry, Cherry, Peach, and Strawberry.

 The experience also offers hand-crafted moonshine cocktails for purchase.